Great Life Essentials Dog Food receives the Advisor’s highest rating of 5 stars.

 - Great Life Essentials Alaskan Wild Salmon

-Great Life Essentials Beef Wellington canned dog food was selected to represent the others in the line for this review.
+Great Life Essentials Beef Wellington was selected to represent the other products in the line for this review.

 Great Life Essentials Beef Wellington